 Preparation for Landscape Photography

 To get great photographs, you need great locations.
-So if you are not lucky enough to live in a really photogenic/picturesque location, then you are going to have to travel.
-In this case, it is worth doing some location preparation before you go.
-Do some internet searches of locations, and seek out the best places to capture great photos.
+So if you are not lucky enough to live in a photogenic location, you will have to travel.
+In this case, it is worth doing location preparation before you go.
+Do some internet searches of locations, and seek the best places to capture great photos.
 Sites like Flickr are a great resource for this, as many photographers leave the geotag data on their images.
 Obviously, don’t limit yourself to this, when you turn up on location, get there early and scout around for a new great angle.

 As an example, for the feature image of this article, I did some research on the best spots to take photographs; there are a few.
 I turned up about two hours before sunset with a place in mind, got an idea of where to shoot from, set my camera down in a few different places before making my mind up, and then settled on the viewpoint illustrated.